 What this Criterion is seeking to achieve

-250. This Criterion identifies wetlands of numerical importance for non-avian wetland dependent animals through their support of a significant proportion of specific biogeographic populations (more than 1%), noting that in most cases the biogeographic range of such populations is larger than the territory of one Contracting Party.
+248. This Criterion identifies wetlands which are considered internationally important due to the numerical importance of wetland dependent non-avian animal species on/in the site, through their support of a significant proportion (1% or more) of specific biogeographic populations, noting that in most cases the biogeographic range of such populations is larger than the territory of one Contracting Party.

 How to interpret this Criterion – what it means

+248bis.
+Both Criteria 6 and 9 use the term ‘population’ in their formulation.
+Criterion 6 for waterbirds defines population as a ‘biogeographical population’ (see paragraph 205 above).
+In the context of Criterion 9 several types of ‘population’ are recognised, inter alia:

+i) the entire population of a monotypic species;

+ii) the entire population of a recognized subspecies;

+iii) a discrete migratory population of a species or subspecies, i.e., a population which rarely if ever mixes with other populations of the same species or subspecies;

+iv) a well-defined ‘(regional) management unit’ that is international in geographical scale; and/or

+v) a regional group of sedentary, nomadic or dispersive animals with an apparently continuous distribution and no major gaps between breeding units sufficient to prohibit interchange of individuals during their normal nomadic wanderings and/or dispersal.

-251. When Contracting Parties are reviewing candidate sites for listing under this Criterion, greatest conservation value will be achieved through the selection of a suite of sites that hold populations of globally threatened species or subspecies.
+249. When Contracting Parties are reviewing candidate sites for listing under this Criterion, greatest conservation value will be achieved through the selection of a suite of sites that hold populations of globally threatened species or subspecies.

-252. Refer also to paragraph 86 above, “Species presence in perspective”, and section 5.5 above, “Legal status and complementary conservation frameworks”.
-Consideration may also be given to turnover of waterbirds at migration periods, so that a cumulative total is reached, if such data are available (comments on turnover in paragraph 189 related to waterbirds are also applicable in relation to non-avian animals).
+250. Refer also to paragraph 86 above, “Species presence in perspective”, and section 5.5 above, “Legal status and complementary conservation frameworks”.
+As relevant, for migratory animals, consideration may also be given to turnover at migration periods, so that a cumulative total is reached, if such data are available (comments on turnover in paragraph 187 related to waterbirds are also applicable in relation to wetland-dependent non-avian animal species).

-253. To ensure international comparability, wherever possible Contracting Parties should use the most current international population estimates and 1% thresholds provided and regularly updated by IUCN’s Specialist Groups though the IUCN Species Information Service (SIS) and being published in the Ramsar Technical Report series, as the basis for evaluating sites for the List using this Criterion.
-(Note: An initial listing is provided in the paper Population estimates and 1% thresholds for wetland-dependent non-avian species, for the application of Criterion 9.)
+251. To ensure international comparability, wherever possible Contracting Parties should use the most current international population estimates and 1% thresholds provided, by IUCN SSC’s relevant Species Specialist Groups and available on the IUCN’s Red List web-pages, as the basis for evaluating sites for the List using this Criterion.
+A listing is provided in the spreadsheet Population estimates and 1% thresholds for wetland-dependent non-avian animal species, for the application of Criterion 9: 2024 edition (available here and updated every triennium).
+It is important to note that this is not a comprehensive listing of populations to which the Criterion could be applied.

-254. This Criterion can also be applied to nationally endemic species or populations, where reliable national population size estimates exist.
-When making such an application of the Criterion, information concerning the published source of the population size estimate should be included in the justification for the application of this Criterion.
-Such information can also contribute to expanding the taxonomic coverage of the information on population estimates and 1% thresholds published in the Ramsar Technical Report series.
+252. This Criterion can also be applied to nationally endemic species or populations, where reliable national population size estimates exist.
+When making such an application of the Criterion, information concerning the published source of the population size estimate should be included in the justification for the application of this Criterion in the Ramsar Information Sheet for the Site.
+Such information can also contribute to expanding the information on population estimates and 1% thresholds.

 What data and information are needed to apply this Criterion?

-255. This Criterion is applicable to populations and species in a range of non-avian taxa including, inter alia, mammals, reptiles, amphibians, fish and aquatic macro-invertebrates.
+253. This Criterion is applicable to populations and species in a range of non-avian taxa including, inter alia, mammals, reptiles, amphibians, fish and aquatic macro-invertebrates.
 However, only species or subspecies for which reliable population estimates have been provided and published should be included in the justification for the application of this Criterion.
-Where no such information exists, Contracting Parties should give consideration to designation for important non-avian animal species under Criterion 4.
+Where no such information exists, Contracting Parties should give consideration to designation for important non-avian animal species under Criteria 3, 4 and/or 7 as relevant.